KyleCBowman/NFTIdentity/nftid.md

 ## New Projects
-As with all new standards, they tend to be easiest to implement on new instances.
+As with all new standards, they tend to be easiest to implement on new instances as you are starting fresh.
 In this case, all new projects have the option to set this up in the optimal format, whereby the DID is included inside of each NFT.
 Crucially, this NFT will be signed by a trusted party such as NFT Maker or IAMX.